harrisonwsmith/model_proposal/ModelProposalFinal.md

                 # Sample location...
 Maybe this doesn't need to be random.
 Try range()?
                 random_x = numpy.random.randint(0, self.grid_size)
                 random_y = numpy.random.randint(0, self.grid_size)

+                ## LS COMMENTS ##
+                # If your cells are not interacting with one another, then it doesn't matter where they are placed.
+Would suggest just
+                # looping through and placing farmers at a regular interval if you are hoping to use it for visualization purposes.

                 # check if unique
                 if numpy.isnan(self.space[random_x, random_y]):